Twisted conjugacy in $SL_n$ and $GL_n$ over subrings of $\bar{\mathbb F}_p(t)$: Automorphisms of and

-(ii) Any outer automorphism of $\GL_n(R)$ is represented by one of the following automorphisms:\\ (a) an automorphism $\rho$, induced by an automorphism of $R$ or $\rho\circ \epsilon$ where $\epsilon$ is the contragradient automorphism.
+(ii) Any outer automorphism of $\GL_n(R)$ is represented by one of the following automorphisms:\\ (a) an automorphism $\rho$, induced by an automorphism of $R$ or $\rho\circ \epsilon$ where $\epsilon$ is the contragredient automorphism.
 These are of finite order when $F=\mathbb F_q$.\\